Several months ago I made the decision to travel to London for a couple of days.

 Thursday 26th May

 I was up and about early the next day.
 I travelled by Tube to the East End, where the Cockneys live.
-I have always been suspicious of Cockneys – their ribald cackling, their worship of murderers, their love of crime – but I had resolved to hunt some down and observe them in their natural habitat.
+I have always been suspicious of Cockneys – their ribald cackling, their deifying of murderers – but I had resolved to hunt some down and observe them in their natural habitat.

 To be honest, it was not a successful endeavour.
 I didn’t spot any typical Cockneys as I walked around Whitechapel.
 People there looked professional and almost law-abiding.
 Even the rougher areas – such as Aldgate and Bethnal Green – were empty of traditional Cockneys, and instead full of immigrants in all sorts of mad hats.